Music plays a central role in the life of the Vaughan and the School takes great pride in the very high standards of the music-making.

 The Pre U Music course comprises four components, all taken at the end of the Upper Sixth.

-2 hr Exam plus coursework plus a commissioned composition
+3. Composing 22.5% (2 hr exam plus coursework plus a commissioned composition)

 Recent Sixth Form Music students have gone on to read a wide variety of subjects at University including Music, many at Oxbridge and the other most highly regarded Universities, including the Music Conservatoires.
 Music is regarded very highly by University Admission Tutors for all subjects because of the self-discipline and the variety of skills it requires.
 The Music Industry in all its guises offers endless opportunities to those with the talent and motivation.

 Music Technology plays a significant role at all levels of music-making at Cardinal Vaughan and boys will work with music computers from the start of the First Form.

 The School is very fortunate to have state-of-the-art recording and computer facilities and all pupils will use Music Technology as part of their curriculum.
 Also available in the Sixth Form is an A Level Course in Music Technology.

 Music Technology is the study and performance of music through the use of computers and recording equipment.
 It prepares you for working in the Music Industry and focuses on music from the Popular tradition and Jazz.
 The work is largely practical and will focus on developing skills when working in music computer software (Logic 8 and Sibelius 6) alongside learning recording techniques using the Vaughan’s recording studio facilities.